 - Case study: BCP/DRP/CM for a large multi-national corporation

-• Daniel Philips, VP, Enterprise Business Continuity Planning, Wells Fargo & Co.
+• Dan Philips, VP, Enterprise Business Continuity Planning, Wells Fargo & Co.

 Insights for Your Program and Your Career

 - BCM Trends: Impact on your program and your career